Youth basketball coaches can accomplish many things with their players before games. It can be the difference between winning and losing a close game.

 4.)
 Keep your players relaxed, loose, and ready to play

 Make sure your players’ necessities are met.
-Have them go to the bathroom, fill water bottles, and ensure that their shoes are laced properly.
+Have them go to the bathroom, fill water bottles, and ensure their shoes are properly laced.

-It’s been my experience that nearly all players have a little nervous energy before a game.
-And, that’s ok.
-But, as a coaching staff, you don’t need to make the situation more tense by reminding them, “This is a big game!”
+In my experience, nearly all players have a little nervous energy before a game.
+And that’s okay.
+But as a coaching staff, you don’t need to make the situation more tense by reminding them, “This is a big game!”
 On the other hand, try to get players to calm down.
 Players typically play their best when they’re relaxed.

 5.)
 Warm-up

 In practice before a game, you should review your warm-up drills.
-The overall goal is to get players’ bodies loosened up and to familiarize players with the playing conditions, primarily the court surface and the backboard and rim.
+The overall goal is to loosen players’ bodies and familiarize them with the playing conditions, primarily the court surface, backboard, and rim.
 If the court has unique markings or different seating areas for fans, as a coach, you might highlight these for your players.

-Activities for pre-game warm-ups should include some running, some dribbling, and some shooting.
+Activities for pre-game warm-ups should include running, dribbling, and shooting.
 As most baskets in any game are typically made within 5 feet of the rim, make sure players get an opportunity to practice some short shots and lay-ups.

 Coaches should be looking for opportunities to provide positive comments.
 Five minutes before tip-off is not the time to change your center’s free throw shooting form.
 You want your players to be confident.
 Find things they’re doing right and let them know.